helgui/SfmDataGenerator/README.md

 [Demo]()

 ## Pre-requisite
 SfmDataGenerator is written using OpenCV library with modified Viz module, which you can build from [repository](https://github.com/helgui/opencv).
-If you already have OpenCV library intalled, you only need to rebuild Viz module.
+If you already have an OpenCV library installed, you only need to rebuild Viz module.
 ## Use
 See [manual](MANUAL.md)